acubeLab/k2tree/README.md

 k2subtinfo.x -vc m.k2 -o m.k2.info
 ```
 computes the information for the compressed matrix `m.k2` and stores it in `m.k2.info`.
 By default the information is computed for the subtrees whose size is at least the square root of the size of the k2 tree representing the whole matrix.
-Use the option `-N limit` to compute the info only for subtrees of size larger than `limit`, or use the option `-D d` to compute the info only for the subtree at depth up to `d`.
+Use the option `-N limit` to compute the info only for subtrees of size larger than `limit`.
+Alternatively use the option `-M` set the limit of to a fraction of the square root of the number of nodes, for example for a tree with 1.000.000 nodes, using `-M 0.2` will set the limit to 200 nodes. ~~ use the option `-D d` to compute the info only for the subtree at depth up to `d`.~~

 At the moment this additional information can be used only to speed-up matrix-matrix multiplication.
 For example write
 ```bash